nwisbeta/github.io/pages/ontoserver_valueset/ontoserver_valueset_landing_page.md

 The `ValueSet` resource's structure includes both `name` (computer-friendly) and `title` (human friendly) elements.

-Based on tests to other Ontoservers, this query returns results where the name of the ValueSet begins with 'a' (rather than contains 'a').
+Based on tests to other ontology servers, this query returns results where the name of the ValueSet begins with 'a' (rather than contains 'a').

 `
 GET https://stu3.ontoserver.csiro.au/fhir/ValueSet?name=a